 Getting ready to use the Nature’s Head composting toilet

-Before using the Nature’s Head, and after each time you empty it, you need to put some coconut fiber or peat moss in the lower chamber, to help with composting.
+Before using the Nature’s Head, and after each time you empty it, you need to put some coconut fiber (readily available) in the lower chamber, to help with composting.
 Below is an excellent video that explains how to do this.

 When it is time to empty the solids bin, you open it up and place a compostable garbage bag over it.
 Turn the bin upside down and dump the contents into the garbage bag.
 The entire process just takes a few minutes.
 The garbage bag can then be placed somewhere else to finish composting.